0 Recently Viewed Program(s)

 • attention to detail

-• ability to maintain professional behaviour and emotionally self-regulate
+• the ability to multitask and prioritize

-In compliance with the practica agreements with our clinical partners, you will be requested to provide proof of the following requirements:
+In compliance with the practica agreements with our clinical partners, you will be required to provide specific documentation before you can participate in your practicum.
+Find out what requirements you need for this program.

 Download program info